Message from the Director of Health

 - Have plan for taking care of sick family members.
 This includes having necessary supplies on hand (medicines, disinfectants, masks, etc.) and planning the best way to keep the sick person(s) separate from the healthy persons.

-- Have enough household supplies (food, paper products, medicines, cleaning supplies) on hand in case you need to stay home for a couple of weeks (not a couple of months or years).
+- Have enough household supplies (food, paper products, medicines, cleaning supplies) on hand in case you need to stay home for a couple of weeks .
 If you order them, plan on a longer delivery time than normal.

 - If your employer will allow you to work from home, be sure to have everything in place, if this should become necessary.

-- Prior to travel abroad, review the CDC advisories regarding travel
+- Prior to travel abroad, review the CDC advisories regarding travel.
+Also, be familiar with Connecticut’s Travel Advisory for travel to other states.

 Testing for COVID-19

 Currently in CT, the testing for COVID-19 is readily available.
 Testing is not available through the Pomperaug District Department of Health.
-Currently there are many testing sites have been established at various locations, typically at hospitals and some urgent care offices.
+There are many testing sites have been established at various locations, typically at hospitals and some urgent care offices.
 Some things to know:

 - Testing requires doctors orders.
 Be sure to understand if they are electronically transmitted to the testing site or if you have to bring a copy.